Parents of Deaf Children

 review all of the options available to you.
 And then, step away.
 Step away from the people trying to sell their philosophy

-Sooner or later you will be able to make a very well-informed decision.
+Sooner or later you will be able to make well-informed decisions.
 Sure, there are countless experts out there, but

 it's you--and only you--who is the expert at knowing your own child.
-You WILL be able to make the best choice.
-The key is to find a methodology that matches your child, as opposed to forcing your child to match a methodology.
+You WILL be able to make excellent decisions.

 Giving Deaf Children Permission To Be Who They Are